 In total, she left behind more than 10 thousand pictures – light and elegant.
 She illustrated books, personal stories, music.

 Nadia devoted three hundred pictures to her favorite poet and writer Alexander Pushkin.

 Since childhood, surrounded by admiration, she was the most ordinary girl – played with dolls, loved to ski, visited museums, dreamed of entering the Film Institute to make cartoons.
-The first exhibition of the artist, organized by the magazine “Youth”, took place when she was 12 years old.
-In the next five years 15 solo exhibitions were held not only in her home country, but in Poland, Czechoslovakia, Romania, India.
+The first exhibition of the artist, organized by the magazine Youth, took place when she was 12 years old.
+During the following five years 15 solo exhibitions were held not only in her home country, but also in Poland, Czechoslovakia, Romania, India.

 The next morning, on March 6, 1969, Nadia died.
 She was only 17 years old.

 Shortly before, Rusheva was walking with a friend down the street and saw a funeral procession: “It’s so hard when people die, and suddenly this music.
 If I die, I would like to be buried in Artek uniform and people should listen to The Beatles.”